d-morrison/IntroStatActivities/15-Exam3-review.Rmd

 s.
 What is the scope of inference for this study?
 \vspace{0.8in}

-2. Use the provided Final Exam Review R script file and analyze the following research question: "Do Islanders who listen to classical music take less time to complete the puzzle cube after listening to the music than for Islanders that listen to heavy metal music?"
+2. Use the appropriate Final Exam Review R script file and analyze the following research question: "Do Islanders who listen to classical music take less time to complete the puzzle cube after listening to the music than for Islanders that listen to heavy metal music?"
 Use - classical - heavy metal as the order of subtraction.

 a.
 Parameter of Interest:
 \vspace{0.3in}